-Vermilion snapper are gonochorists meaning that males and females do not change sex during their lifetime.
-All vermilion snapper are mature at 2 years of age and 20.0 centimeters (7.9 inches) (SEDAR SAR2 2003).
+Vermilion snapper are gonochorists meaning that all vermilion snapper are mature at 2 years of age and 20.0 cm (7.9 inches) (SEDAR SAR2 2003).
 Cuellar et al. (1996) collected vermilion snapper off the southeastern United States and found that all were mature.
-The smallest female was 16.5 centimeters (6.5 inches) FL and the smallest male was 17.9 centimeters (7.1 inches) FL (Cuellar et al. 1996).
-Zhao and McGovern (1997) reported that 100% of males that were collected after 1982 along the southeastern United States were mature at 14.0 centimeters (5.6 inches) TL and age 1.
-All females collected after 1988 were mature at 18.0 centimeters (7.1 inches) TL and age 1.
+The smallest female was 16.5 cm (6.5 inches) FL and the smallest male was 17.9 cm (7.1 inches) FL (Cuellar et al. 1996).
+Zhao and McGovern (1997) reported that 100% of males that were collected after 1982 along the southeastern United States were mature at 14.0 cm (5.6 inches) TL and age 1.
+All females collected after 1988 were mature at 18.0 cm (7.1 inches) TL and age 1.

 This species preys on fishes, shrimp, crabs, polychaetes, and other benthic invertebrates, as well as cephalopods and planktonic organisms (Allen 1985).
-Sedberry and Cuellar (1993) reported that small crustaceans (especially copepods), sergestid decapods, barnacle larvae, stomatopods, and decapods dominated the diets of small (< 50 millimeters (2 inches) SL) vermilion snapper off the Southeastern United States.
+Sedberry and Cuellar (1993) reported that small crustaceans (especially copepods), sergestid decapods, barnacle larvae, stomatopods, and decapods dominated the diets of small (< 50 mm (2 inches) SL) vermilion snapper off the Southeastern United States.
 Larger decapods, fishes, and cephalopods are more important in the diet of larger vermilion snapper.